cloudmesh-community/book/chapters/class/assignments-523.md

   uses the same format as your report paper.
 The format is discussed in the Section [Report Format](#report-format).

+  A technology paper is 2 pages long.
+This will make it between 2000-2400 words.

   Note: that for the 2018 we decided to just us Markdown and not LaTeX.
   We will calculate the exact number of words needed.